Operant conditioning: Video games

 The majority of video games are designed around a compulsion loop, adding a type of positive reinforcement through a variable rate schedule to keep the player playing.
 This can lead to the pathology of video game addiction.

 As part of a trend in the monetization of video games during the 2010s, some games offered loot boxes as rewards or as items purchasable by real world funds.
 Boxes contains a random selection of in-game items.
 The practice has been tied to the same methods that slot machines and other gambling devices dole out rewards, as it follows a variable rate schedule.
 While the general perception that loot boxes are a form of gambling, the practice is only classified as such in a few countries.
 However, methods to use those items as virtual currency for online gambling or trading for real world money has created a skin gambling market that is under legal evaluation.

-Operant Conditioning and Defensive Medicine
+Defensive medicine

 One of the many reasons proposed for the dramatic costs associated with healthcare is the practice of defensive medicine.
 Prabhu reviews the article by Cole and discusses how the responses of two groups of neurosurgeons are classic operant behavior.
 One group practice in a state with restrictions on medical lawsuits and the other group with no restrictions.
 The group of neurosurgeons were queried anonymously on their practice patterns.
 The physicians changed their practice in response to a negative feedback (fear from lawsuit) in the group that practiced in a state with no restrictions on medical lawsuits.